mdbergmann/cl-swbymabeweb/content/projects.md

 <a href="https://github.com/mdbergmann/cl-swbymabeweb" target="_blank" class="link">GitHub project</a>
 <a href="http://retro-style.software-by-mabe.com/blog" target="_blank" class="link">Blog page</a>

+The previous version developed with <a href="https://wicket.apache.org" target="_blank" class="link">Apache Wicket</a> was using a database and had an administration area.
+The new 'retro' version is more simple and based on conventions.

 #### House automation data capture (Elixir)

 Custom web application done in Elixir that can capture my house reader states and post them to <a href="https://www.openhab.org/" target="_blank" class="link">openHAB</a>: